tc39/proposal-ecmascript-sharedmem/DISCUSSION.md

 It is desirable to provide relaxed atomics eventually, just not for the initial version of the specification.

+### A limited set of atomic operations

+#### Only integer atomics

+As the present proposal was being developed, there was no obvious argument to be made for atomics on floating point numbers except generality.
+It's clear that some use cases exists, and indeed C++ has floating-point atomics, and indeed some versions of the proposal included support for atomics on Float32Array, Float64Array, and even Uint8ClampedArray.
+However, in the end there was consensus to remove that support (as a complexity-reducing measure), and to add it later should a definite need develop.
+In the mean time, user code can construct its own (non-lock-free) floating point atomics from existing mechanisms.

+#### No 8-byte atomics

+A greater concern for those who are porting code from other languages is that there are no 8-byte integer atomics.
+ES has no 8-byte integer type at this time.
+Thus, the API for 8-byte atomics would have to be quite different than the API for atomics of other sizes.
+That would be OK if ES were never to get an 8-byte integer type, but that is not actually likely, indeed 8-byte integers are highly desired and may be added soon.
+Adding an API for 8-byte atomics now would thus create a soon-to-be-orphaned API, not a desirable situation.
+In the mean time, user code can construct its own (non-lock-free) 8-byte integer atomics from existing mechanisms.

+#### No atomics on DataView

+Atomics are only available on integer TypedArrays, not on DataView objects.
+This is a practical consideration; DataView objects are frequently accessed at unaligned addresses while atomic accesses must be aligned on most platforms.
+One could perhaps fix that by always making DataView atomics non-lock-free, but that seems to create complications as the DataView memory can be aliased by other DataViews and by TypedArrays (where atomics can't all be non-lock-free).
+There is also no obvious use case for atomics on DataViews, which are fairly slow compared to TypedArrays due to their generality.
+It seemed better to leave this to user code, which can construct its own (non-lockfree) DataView atomics from existing mechanisms, when it knows that there are no aliasing issues.

 ### Data races

 The meaning of data races is currently semi-specified: data races are allowed, and the bytes affected by a race are limited to the union of the byte ranges accessed by the racing accesses, and the values that are stored in memory after a race are predictable to a limited extent.
 Exactly what to guarantee, if anything, has been contentious.